 Clapham has become a village, around a green.
 The streets barely populated, though every supermarket with queues to enter (Tesco, Waitrose, M&S).
 By the time you hit the park it’s quite crowded, albeit each of us 2m apart -an army of dog walkers, joggers, footballers, weight lifters, cross-fitters and yoga poses as far as the eye can see, clogging up the horizons.
-Plus the odd toker, affiliated to benches.
+Plus the odd toker, affiliated to certain certified benches.
 Sitting in cross-legged rings, furtively swigging cider, hands on knees to adopt a tantric position should the copshop suddenly materialise, charging from the bushes.
 We positioned ourselves in the centre of the field to be able to see them coming, then catching up: gossiping, bitching, laughing and swapping news stories.
 We’ve nowt to report life-wise, it’s all too static.
 Drinking in the sun, just the one -I am become everything I said I wouldn’t be.

 Then the slow traipse home, stopping often.
 The shop windows, some empty, others promising alternate realities of a different time -but all in still, frozen as a photo.
-The setting sun, the empty glass of the world.
-People pass, lonesome in the air so clear.
+The setting sun, the empty glass of the world -people passing lonesome in the air so clear.
 Weird, that there are no more animals.